rafiwira/short-stories-2021/stories/Adhered.md

 "That should be all.
 Aisyah, where to?"
 I looked at John's breast pocket.

-"We'll be going thought area B6-109.
+"We'll be going through area B6-109.
 Be extra cautious.
 I detected some life in there."

 Life.
 That could either be human or rat.